-Some of the soldiers frantically went about finding and laying rocks on their covers, hoping to remember their friends as they were the day before — not the faces under those ponchos now.
+Some of the soldiers instinctively, though aimlessly, went about finding and laying rocks on their covers, hoping to remember their friends as they were the day before — not the faces under those ponchos now.
 And just maybe the rocks would keep them at least partially covered from the initial 130-knot rotor wash when the Slicks came to deliver them to Graves Registration in An Khe (enemy permitting).

-Here lay the lifeless men — boys, some — they had sailed here with, shared a cigarette, a beer, perhaps.
+Here lay the lifeless men — boys, some — they had sailed here with.
+Many had shared a cigarette, a beer, perhaps.
 They had cursed and complained during grueling training at Ft.
 Benning, not so many months ago.
-They had joked, harassed, boasted, and talked about a special girl back home and what they were going to do once they got out of here.
+Together, they had joked, harassed, boasted, and talked about a special girl or wife back home, and what they were going to do once they got out of here.

-This was their first taste of a decided battle; hadn’t talked about it yet, were too busy trying to save each other.
+This was their first taste of a decided battle, where they were overcome with trying to kill the enemy and save each other.
 When the guns finally silenced, and the battle appeared to be over for now, they hadn’t talked, they just stared at one other, then the ground.
 All had smelled the burning flesh, heard the same screams — been sprayed with the blood of their dying comrades.